gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 excerpt: Introduction to Javascript profiling with Yellow Lab Tools
 ---

 As a front-end architect and freelancer, I often do performance audits for websites.
-One recurrent problem is dealing with page making a heavy usage of JavaScript .
+One recurrent problem is dealing with page making a heavy usage of JavaScript.
 They can load up to dozens of scripts, including:

  - non-documented and non-commented jQuery or vanilla JS code,
  - jQuery plugins doing some magical transformations to the DOM,